ggulersoy/ggulersoy.github.io/content/authors/admin/_index.md

     date_start: 2023-09-01
     date_end: 2024-09-01
     summary: |
-      Contributing to the project on [“Developing a Supervisory Framework for Financial Risks Stemming from Biodiversity-related Losses”](https://www.oecd.org/en/about/projects/biodiversity-related-risks-to-the-financial-sector.html), as well as other sustainable finance projects in the Capital Markets and Financial Institutions Division of the [Directorate for Financial and Enterprise Affairs](https://www.oecd.org/en/about/directorates/directorate-for-financial-and-enterprise-affairs.html).
+      Contributing to the project on <a href="https://www.oecd.org/en/about/projects/biodiversity-related-risks-to-the-financial-sector.html">“Developing a Supervisory Framework for Financial Risks Stemming from Biodiversity-related Losses”</a>, as well as other sustainable finance projects in the Capital Markets and Financial Institutions Division of the <a href="https://www.oecd.org/en/about/directorates/directorate-for-financial-and-enterprise-affairs.html">“Directorate for Financial and Enterprise Affairs”</a>.

   - position: Research Associate
     company_name: INSEAD